Library And Museum

 The Kawerau District Library and Sir James Fletcher Kawerau Museum has launched a website Kete Kawerau to collect the stories and images of Kawerau.
 Visitors can view the Kete Kawerau on the APNK computer service or go online at http://ketekawerau.peoplesnetworknz.info/ to add your own material.
 Kete Kawerau has been created to capture and preserve the historical and current memories, stories, and activities of the Kawerau community and we need you to share your stories and images, past and present.

-As part of our current Museum displays, we are asking people to share their memories of Kawerau's schools and you can add yours online or come in and see the Museum and Library staff.
+As part of our current Museum displays, we are asking people to share their memories of Kawerau's history, particularly Baby Stories, and you can add yours online or come in and see the Museum and Library staff.
 Donations of original documents and photos are also appreciated.
 Kete Kawerau is your place to add online material about Kawerau's current and past history so please help us by adding your stories for future generations to enjoy.

 Click on the Libraries inspire me logo to link through to other New Zealand Public Libraries.